 Effective January 1, 1995, Capital One Financial Corporation (the "Company") established and adopted the Capital One Financial Corporation Associate Savings Plan (the "Plan") for the benefit of its eligible employees.
+The Company makes contributions to each eligible associate's account, matches a portion of associate contributions and makes discretionary contributions based upon the Company meeting a certain earnings per share target or other performance metrics.

+Effective July 1, 2010, the Company transitioned to a new Company contribution structure and made several administrative enhancements to the Plan.
+The new contribution structure provides for a Company contribution through a combination of basic and matching Company contributions.
+As a result, discretionary contribution payouts for 2010 were prorated for the period January 1, 2010 to June 30, 2010.
+See the "Contributions" section below for additional information on the new contribution structure.

-Effective December 31, 2009, the Hibernia Corporation Employee Stock Ownership Plan ("Hibernia ESOP") was merged into the Plan.
-The Hibernia ESOP net assets of \$33,454,514 as of December 31, 2009 were transferred into the Plan.
-The Benefits Committee of the Company was the Plan administrator and Fidelity Management Trust Company was the Plan trustee for both the 2009 and 2008 Plan years.
+Effective December 31, 2009, the Hibernia Corporation Employee Stock Ownership Plan ("Hibernia ESOP") was merged into the Plan, which resulted in the transfer of Hibernia ESOP net assets of \$9,536 and \$33,454,514 into the Plan in 2010 and 2009, respectively.

+The Benefits Committee of the Company was the Plan administrator, and Fidelity Management Trust Company was the Plan trustee for both the 2010 and 2009 Plan years.